A-Alexander-code/pyensemblefs-docs/docs/_build/html/_sources/api/stability.rst.txt

 2. Instantiate :class:`StabilityEvaluator` with
    ``metrics="all12"`` (or a custom list).
-3. Optionally provide a feature similarity matrix via ``sim_matrix`` for adjusted measures (Yu, Zucknick, Sechidis, and intersection-based).
+3. Optionally provide a feature similarity matrix via ``sim_matrix`` for adjusted measures (Yu and Zucknick).
 4. Call :meth:`compute` to obtain a dictionary of stability scores and a summary scalar.